Tyler-Hancock13/CapstoneProject/README.md

 # CapstoneProject

 This was the final project created for the Software & Web Development program at New Brunswick Community College in Spring 2020.
+My contributions to the project include creating documents and implementing features for creating and processing purchase orders.

 ## Description